elvis808/fitness-app/README.md

-# Fitness / Exercise Application
+# Hella Fit - Fitness / Exercise Application

 - This fitness application utilizes React and mulitple API with the help of RapidAPI to showcase different styles of exercises with equipment.
 - Shows real time demonstration on how to perform workouts and what muscle the workout is hitting.